margaretmz/GANs-in-Art-and-Design/README.md

 # GANs in Art and Design
-This repo contains the Colab notebooks for the GAN series on [PyImageSearch](https://www.pyimagesearch.com/) which is many people's go to place for learning about computer vision, deep learning and OpenCV.
+This repo contains the Colab notebooks for the GAN series on [PyImageSearch](https://www.pyimagesearch.com/) which is many people's go-to place for learning about computer vision, deep learning and OpenCV.
 These posts are also part of the [PyImageSearch University](https://www.pyimagesearch.com/pyimagesearch-university/) courses where you can access both the tutorials and videos.
 The GAN implementations are written in **TensorFLow 2** and **Keras**.

-<h2 align="center">Table of Contents</h2>

 |Blog Post Title                   | Tweet |Tutorial  |Open in Colab |
 |-----------------------------------|-----|--------- |----- |